Traditional Martial Arts vs MMA?? No “versus” thanks!

 The current state refers to the way you train to deal with more often unpredictable movement situations.

-If we are willing to admit that MMA involve a process of stylistic purification, on the other hand we should also recognize that, in the 2/3 of cases, the technical pedigree of the trainers is scarce.
+If we are willing to admit that MMA involve a process of stylistic purification, on the other hand we should also recognize that, to learn how to face a full fight contest, we need high level teachers.

 Fortunately they are not all the same.

 To pass to a certain level of contents we need stages, times …. and Sector Experts.